 Government has announced today (24 August) a funding package of up to £9 million to provide schools with training and resources to help them deliver one-to-one and small-group support for five-year-olds whose spoken language skills may have suffered as a result of the coronavirus pandemic.

-The programme, known as the Nuffield Early Language Intervention (NELI), is a high-quality, evidence-based, 20-week intervention designed to improve the language skills of reception age pupils.
+The programme, known as the Nuffield Early Language Intervention (NELI), is an evidence-based, 20-week intervention designed to improve the language skills of reception age pupils.
 Participating schools will receive resources and will be able to access online training from the start of the spring term 2021.

 Every state funded school which has a Reception class will be invited to apply for this support, with priority given to schools with a high proportion of disadvantaged pupils.